Having to add/change a Favicon, or Site icon, is an important branding element every WordPress website user should consider.

 Nonetheless, here’s how to upload favicon in older versions of WP.

-First, in this case, your favicon images have to be 16px by 16px in size, with name as favicon.ico.
+First, in this case, your favicon images has to be 16px by 16px in size, with name as favicon.ico.

 When you have that, establish a connection to your site using an FTP program.
 With a connection established, the next step is to upload the image to your site’s root directory.